legacysurvey/legacypipe/doc/cookbook.md

 to be modified for everything to run:

     export PYTHONPATH=$CSCRATCH/DRcode/legacypipe/py:$PYTHONPATH
-    outdir=$CSCRATCH/dr6-out
+    outdir=$CSCRATCH/dr7out
     rundir=$CSCRATCH/DRcode

 The arguments to runbrick can be modified in this script.
 Here is a generic call:

     python ${rundir}/legacypipe/py/legacypipe/runbrick.py \
-          --psf-normalize \
           --skip \
           --threads 16 \
           --skip-calibs \
           --checkpoint ${rundir}/checkpoints/${bri}/checkpoint-${brick}.pickle \
           --pickle "${rundir}/pickles/${bri}/runbrick-\%(brick)s-\%\%(stage)s.pickle" \
+          --write-stage srcs \
-          --brick $brick --outdir $outdir --nsigma 6 \
+          --brick $brick --outdir $outdir \
           >> $log 2>&1

-The flag `psf-normalize` is necessary to use PSF zeropoints, otherwise aperture zeropoints are used.
 The number of threads has to be smaller or equal to twice the number of cores per task; skip-calibs assumes all the calibration files for this brick have already been generated; skip will stop if there is already a tractor catalogue for this brick.
 The checkpoint and pickle flags are optional and the files generated don't get erased once the brick has completed and the pickle files can be quite large.
 An easy way to clean up is via the following script:

     import qdo
     from utils import removeckpt